-Would your brain still be able to differentiate between the reality and the illusion?
-In other words could your brain still distinguish between one-hour dreams or one-day dreams?
+Would your brain still be able to differentiate between reality and illusion?
+In other words, could your brain still distinguish between one-hour dreams and one-day dreams?

 What would happen if you were dreaming in VR and also had no sense of time?
-Then, could you really be sleeping inside VR system through years and years?
+Then, could you really be sleeping inside a VR system for years and years?

-Imagine sleeping in Virtual Reality and getting stuck inside the world for thousands of hours and coming back next morning.
-If the experience was fun, it’s still understandable and might be worthy.
+Imagine sleeping in Virtual Reality and getting stuck inside the world for thousands of hours and coming back the next morning.
+If the experience was fun, it’s still understandable and might be worthwhile.
 But what if it was not fun?
-It would be a horrible experience to get stuck inside a dimension with real sense of time.
+It would be a horrible experience to get stuck inside a dimension with a real sense of time.